okta/okta.github.io/_source/_posts/2017-09-05-build-a-cryptocurrency-comparison-site-with-vuejs.md

 ## Put It All Together

-I hope you had fun learning a bit about Vue, and seeing how to use it to build basic web apps.
+I hope you had fun learning a bit about Vue, and seeing how to use it to build a basic web app.

 If you're a web developer looking to organize your front-end logic in a simpler and maintainable way, I strongly recommend you give Vue.js a try.

-And finally, if you're interested in reading other articles about web development, APIs, and security, you should check out our awesome [Twitter account][].
+And finally, if you're interested in reading other articles about web development, APIs, and security, you should follow our [Twitter account][].

   [Vue.js]: https://vuejs.org/ "Vue.js"
   [React]: https://facebook.github.io/react/ "React.js"
   [Angular]: https://angularjs.org/ "Angular.js"
-  [Github]: https://github.com/rdegges/cryptocompare "cryptocompare on Github"
+  [check it out on Github]: https://github.com/rdegges/cryptocompare "cryptocompare on Github"
   [Bootstrap]: http://getbootstrap.com/ "Twitter Bootstrap"
   [vue2-filters]: https://www.npmjs.com/package/vue2-filters "vue2-filters on NPM"
   [axios]: https://github.com/mzabriskie/axios "axios on Github"